-It was only when he was 5 that he moved to Le Havre (Normandy) with his family.
-In Normandy Monet met Eugene Boudin, a local landscape artist who introduced him to painting outdoors.
-Plein air painting would later become the cornerstone of Claude Monet artwork.
+It was only when he was five that Monet moved to Le Havre (Normandy) with his family.
+In Normandy, Monet met Eugene Boudin, a local landscape artist who introduced him to painting outdoors.
+Plein air painting would later become the cornerstone of Claude Monet’s artwork.

 During his career, Monet painted many series of canvases using the same subject from different points of view or different lights.
 In 1877 he made a large series of paintings of Gare Saint Lazare in Paris.

 Inaugurated in 1837, Paris Saint Lazare (Paris 8) was the point of departure to weekend getaways to trendy beach suburbs.
 At that time, the station’s iron and glass architecture symbolized the world’s industrial progress and speed.

 Gare Saint Lazare was immortalized by other artists like Zola (The human beast), Manet (The Railway), Gustave Caillebotte, and many more.

 Parc Monceau, in Paris 8, was commissioned in the 18th century by the Duke of Orleans, who wanted to create an English-style garden with fantastic reconstructions of buildings of different ages and continents.